 - A 240-bed extension of Sobrato Hall will be built on the land vacated after the Department of Art and Art History moves into its new facility north of Franklin Street.

-- A 360-bed residence hall will be constructed south of Dunne and Swig Halls, across Market Street.
+- A 360-bed residence hall will also be constructed.

 The increased housing capacity will accommodate the planned growth of the undergraduate student body and deliver a more integrated and enhanced residential experience for undergraduates throughout their first two years.
 In addition, renovations to Benson Center will provide an expanded and more engaging environment for students.